top of page

 TRAININGS - HUMAN TRAFFICKING AND ACCESSIBILITY

-In addition to human trafficking training, the Host Committee has automated its Responsible Contracting Policy to strengthen worker protections and proactively addresses the risks of labor exploitation and human trafficking within our supply chain.
+The Host Committee has automated its Responsible Contracting Policy to strengthen worker protections and proactively address the risks of labor exploitation and human trafficking within our supply chain.
 Potential suppliers that register for the Buy Houston-By Houston program are required to sign a Code of Conduct.
-Suppliers that choose to submit a response to a Request for Proposal (RFP) will also be required to complete additional human rights documentation.
+Suppliers that choose to submit a response to a Request for Proposal (RFP) are also required to complete additional human rights documentation.

-To further support this policy, the Host Committee is planning to operationalize a dedicated Worker Support Hub at the FIFA Fan Festival.
-This space will provide workers with a confidential place to raise concerns and file grievances.
+To further support these protections, the Host Committee has established a dedicated Worker Support Hub.
+This space provides workers with a confidential place to raise concerns and file grievances, and offers access to resources including upskilling opportunities.

 ACCESSIBILITY

-In addition to the Accessibility Training, the FIFA Fan Festival is being planned as an accessible event, with more than 20 accessibility integrations identified and summarized in the plan.
+The FIFA Fan Festival has been designed as a fully accessible event, incorporating more than 20 accessibility integrations identified and summarized in the Human Rights Action Plan.

-Stakeholders also requested an assessment of accessibility options for ride share services.
-The completed assessment demonstrated that currently offer wheelchair-accessible ride options, accommodate mobility devices, and maintain clear policies permitting service animals.
+In response to stakeholder requests, the Host Committee completed an assessment of rideshare accessibility options.
+Both Uber and Lyft offer wheelchair-accessible ride options, accommodate mobility devices, and maintain clear policies permitting service animals.
 Uber is introducing additional features aimed at reducing discrimination against riders with visual impairments, while Lyft supports screen readers and offers assisted ride services.

 We have developed a Peaceful Demonstration Toolkit to help demonstrators understand the scope of constitutionally protected free speech, with particular emphasis on time, place, and manner restrictions.
 The goal of these toolkits is to support lawful expression and encourage peaceful demonstrations.